nirgoldberg/htmline-starter/README.md

 ## Installation

 1. Download HTMLine Starter Theme to your local WordPress installation.
-2. Install npm.
+2. Open theme directory in terminal and run `npm install` to pull in all Grunt dependencies.
-3. Install grunt.
+3. Run `grunt` to execute tasks.
-4. Run grunt command for building theme assets (CSS, JS, SVGs).
+4. In your admin panel, go to Appearance -> Themes.
-5. In your admin panel, go to Appearance -> Themes.
+5. Click on the 'Activate' button to use your new theme right away.

-6. Click on the 'Activate' button to use your new theme right away.
+You may install and modify this theme directly, but it's better to use a child theme.

 ## Copyright